javier8s/Data-Structure---Lists/README.md

 What is it?
 -----------
-Examples about how you can make a all kind of lists and oders kinds of data structure in Java
+Examples about how you can make a all kind of lists and others kinds of data structure in Java

 Operations